 Work in Progress

-This trombone history timeline, though it is well over 300 pages long and draws from more than 100 primary sources, is a work in progress.
+This trombone history timeline, although it is over 400 pages long and draws from more than 100 primary sources, is a work in progress.
 It began as a short handout outlining the history of the trombone for a brass literature course I taught at a different university several years ago.
 I’ve added to it steadily since then, using it for various classes.
-At some point I decided to go back and add sources, although, as you can see, a few have not been filled in yet.
+At some point I decided to go back and add sources, and I have continued including them since then, so the majority of the entries have sources.
 I still have a large amount of material—both pictures and text—to incorporate, and the timeline has obviously turned into something more than a class handout.
-The idea is to eventually winnow things down somewhat and publish the timeline commercially in book form; in the meantime, my hope is that this “evolving” version will be useful for my own students and others who might be interested in learning more about the history of the trombone.
+The long-term idea is to eventually winnow things down somewhat and publish the timeline commercially in book form; in the meantime, my hope is that this “evolving” version will be useful for my own students and others who might be interested in learning more about the history of the trombone.

 Why this format and all this detail?
 Several reasons, I suppose.
 First, I enjoy looking at raw information and coming to my own conclusions.
 Trombone history is a surprisingly long, nuanced story that tends to defy generalization.
-Second, I think many of us, trombonists included, may not have an appreciation for the richness of the history of the trombone.
+I would be particularly wary of the generalizations coming out of online forums, discussion boards, etc. Second, I think many of us, trombonists included, may not have an appreciation for the richness of the history of the trombone.
 There really is a lot there!
 Third, I like the linear approach of a timeline for presenting details.
 Although a timeline format can be weak in areas such as context and subtlety, it offers a compact presentation and clear logical flow, while also allowing the fundamentally impatient reader (like me) to jump around easily.
-Finally, I think the really fun, interesting stuff is often in the details, not in the broad, sweeping generalizations: a trio performance for Pope Clement VII, an international trombonist-spy in the early 16th century, trombone-playing nuns in the Italian Renaissance, an unfrocked German priest-turned-trombonist in Venice, a trombone quartet leading Beethoven’s funeral procession, an extraordinary trombone soloist in 19th century Leipzig and another in 19th century New Orleans—these are not stories that are told in the typical encyclopedia summaries.
+Finally, I think the really fun, interesting stuff is often in the details, not in the broad, sweeping generalizations: a trio performance for Pope Clement VII, an international trombonist-spy in the early 16th century, trombone-playing nuns in the Italian Renaissance, an unfrocked German priest-turned-trombonist in Venice, a trombone quartet leading Beethoven’s funeral procession, an extraordinary trombone soloist in 19th-century New Orleans—these are not stories that are told in the typical encyclopedia summaries.
 I have enjoyed this research immensely myself, while gaining a greater appreciation for the colorful heritage of our great instrument!

 My target audience is trombonists–high school, college, amateur, and professional trombonists–the approximate target audience, I suppose, of an organization like the International Trombone Association.
 Musicologists, I hazard to guess, will probably not like the timeline approach–not enough background and context for each item, not enough discussion of apparent contradictions, not enough exploration of gray areas, etc. Which is fine.
 While they are absolutely welcome, they are not the target audience.
 For example, I am less interested in quibbling over the exact publication date of a Bruckner symphony (or was that a revision?
 Or was that an unpublished revision?) than I am in simply laying out a basic outline or list, inasmuch as that can be done uncontroversially.
 In that respect, and in respect to my target audience, this timeline is essentially a practical didactic tool–something like a guide or textbook.